mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 ```

 The apex predator is the Thanber condor, an avian with a wingspan
-that can reach up to 12 metres.
+that can reach up to 12 meters.
 The Thanber condor is light grey on its
 belly and coal-black on its back.
 The feathers around the neck and face
 are thinner to allow bioluminescent cells in the condor’s skin to be used
 for communication.
 A full-grown condor can lift and carry away a pacer